madsmtm/objc2/crates/objc-sys/README.md

 - Feature flag: `apple`.

-This is used by default, and naturally has the highest support priority (e.g. all of `objc2`/`icrate` will work with this runtime).
+This is used by default, and has the highest support priority (all of `objc2`/`icrate` will work with this runtime).

 The supported runtime version (higher versions lets the compiler enable newer optimizations, at the cost of not supporting older operating systems) can be